-- Previously eligible for Practising membership (up to 2015) or Certified Practising membership – that is, eligible for Certified Practising Speech Pathologist (CPSP) status (2016 onwards).
+- Previously eligible for Practising membership (up to 2015) or Certified Practising membership (2016 onwards).

-- Have worked for less than 1000 hours as a speech pathologist in the 15 years prior to application.
+- Have worked for less than 1000 hours as a speech pathologist in the 5 years prior to application,

-The eligibility requirements for the Re-Entry program have been set by the Speech Pathology Australia Board.
-It is to the discretion of the Board if they will accept applications that do not meet the eligibility requirements.
+The eligibility requirements for the Re-entry program have been set by the Speech Pathology Australia Board.
+It is at the discretion of the Board if applications that do not meet the eligibility requirements will be accepted.

 Re-entry is a non-practising membership category.
 Re-entry members are not eligible to receive Medicare or Private Health Fund provider status nor provide services where CPSP status is required.

 Resources for Re-entry Members

 Complete Evidence-Based practice for speech pathologists: Independent Study Resource Module 1 and 2

 Members can access these modules at no cost by logging in to the Learning Hub.